cugos/cugos.github.com/meetings/_posts/2016-02-17-cugos_monthly.markdown

 1. apply the model from the Cubist model and apply it to a new scene, you get outputs with liklihood of disturbance
 1. set disturbance threshold that says "anything greater than this value is likely fire"
 1. validate results: compare detected fires to the fire database, compare to BARC data for the scene and year in question, and human assessment
+1. results: for most scenes it looks like it works pretty well. it's dependent on the amount of training data available.
+Where there's a lot of training data, the model is good a predicting.

 Thanks Jacob!

+### emiliom

+### npeihl

+### lovegis

+### powersa

+### cliffordsnow